givemepower8/Phaser3Practices/docs/COC.md

 - Level 25 Grand Warden HP 1,658 DpS 136, DpA 244.8.
 Eternal Tome 5.5s, Life Aura 60%.
 - Level 30 Grand Warden HP 1,833 DpS 168, DpA 302.4.
 Eternal Tome 6s, Life Aura 70%.

-### Queen charge
+#### TH12 Queen

+Queen's strategy depends on with or without healers.

+Queen with 4 to 5 healers is known for queen charge.
 Queen charge is for facilitating other troops, air or ground, depending on opponent's base layout.
 If the war base does not have lots of compartments, it's a good place for queen charge, otherwise the queen will spend lots of time hitting on the walls.

-As the level 5 giga tesla will wipe off most attacking troops around it, attack the town hall at last.
+Don't let the queen fight alone for too along, there is only 3 minutes.
+The mission of queen charge usually is to take out eagle artillery first, once the eagle artillery is destroyed, deploy other troops.
+Before deploying hog rider or miner, funnel the path so queen can take out splash damage buildings like wizard tower, bomb tower, multiple target inferno tower.
+Before deploying air units, funnel the path so queen can take out air defences.

+Also queen charge can absorb lots of damages so to distract the fires for the main attacking troops.

 To perform the queen charge, level up the queen to 45+ at least.
 The idea is to use queen charge to take out one corner with eagle artillery to create the L shape, so the troops can target the remaining buildings easily.
 Possibly absorb damages from Giga tesla so to support other troops.

-Drawback of queen charge is it may be very slow to create the funnel.
+If attacking TH11 opponents, with 4 max healers (level 5), 1 or 2 rage spells, queen should last long enough to clear one corner of the base.
 TH11 against TH12 using queen charge is not a good idea as queen is very fragile again high DpS structures.

-At your disposal, you have queen and 5 healers, wall wrecker /stone slammer with CC troop, king, grand warden, companion troops and main troops.

-#### Healer protection
+For example, attacking high level TH12, queen cannot survive in range of 2 level 6 X-Bows with other defensing buildings.
+If the healers are blown back by air blower, queen will immediately die.
+Always watch out and use rage on healers if needed.

+Also the drawback of queen charge is it is slow to create the funnel as queen is fighting alone.

 Keep the queen alive is one of the key.
-This is done by healers.

-Be aware when queen and healer are close to the air blower.
+This is done by watching out for healers.
+For example, be aware when queen and healer are close to the air blower.
 If the healer is not close to the queen when queen is under attack, queen will die very soon.
+Level 5 healer HP has 1,500, heal speed 0.7s, healing per pulse 56, healing per second 80.
+So 5 healers max healing is 400 or less, which enable the queen to live for a long enough time under multiple fire.
+If in 2 x-bows and other cannon or archer tower, the total DpS is around 500, it takes around 20 seconds to destroy the queen.

 Air defence and air seeking mine can destroy healers very fast.
 Experts always deploy a balloon first to trigger air seeking mine.
 Maxed air defence DpS 200, 7.5 seconds kill a healer, one seeking air mine can one shot one healer.

-Level 5 healer HP has 1,500, heal speed 0.7s, healing per pulse 56, healing per second 80.
-So 5 healers max healing is 400 or less, which enable the queen to live for a long enough time under multiple fire.
-If in 2 x-bows and other cannon or archer tower, the total DpS is around 500, it takes around 20 seconds to destroy the queen.

 Once the queen's HP is very low, use range spell to boost up healers and queen so to speed up the healing process.
 Ability is better saved when massive DpS is needed.

 Planning for queen is another key.
-If queen charge takes too long, the destruction rate will be very low because it's only queen is attacking.
 To move queen forward, some funneling troop like giants/wizards, hog rider, pekka can clear some building which may distract the queen.
+Once the queen is in the core, she will sometimes go back to clear some trash building and keep hitting walls so get the time wasted.

-Ideally, queen can take down CC troops, destroy EA and one inferno, use another killer squad for another inferno, or use bowler witch clear the outside buildings, keep the remaining buildings on a narrowed path being attacked.
+Ideally, queen can destroy EA, take down CC troops, and one inferno tower, use other killer squads for other inferno towers, or use bowler witch clear the outside buildings, keep the remaining buildings on a narrowed path being attacked.

-Choose the most effective way.
+##### Taking Eagle Artillery

-Queen's mission is to destroy eagle artillery before it's activated, and funnel for the troops.
+Usually queen's mission is to destroy eagle artillery before it's activated, and funnel for the troops.

 Eagle Artillery targets the area with the largest density of hitpoints.
 It fires a volley of three successive shots at regular 10 second intervals.